PATHAKABHISHEK/ChatWebApplication/README.md

 # ChatWebApplication
-This is a Chatting Web Application created in purely Django and React.
+This is a Chatting Web Application created in purely Django.